KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/troubleshooting.md

 ## `ActiveRecord::SubclassNotFound`

-If files are changing during a test run, you may get the following error:
+If files are changing during a tests run, you may get the following error:

 ```bash
 ActiveRecord::SubclassNotFound: